isomerpages/moe-blangahrisepri/_our-curriculum/Infocomm Technology.md

 <p><strong>National Cyberwellness Advocacy Challenege (NCAC) 2023 - Bronze Award<br></strong></p>

 <img src="/images/2024%20Photos/ICT%20Webpage/IMG_20231116_WA0011.jpg">
-<p>Introducing our Cyberwellness Ambassadors' latest endeavor!
-Inspired by their dedication to promoting media literacy and cyberwellness, our Cyberwellness Ambassadors, consisting of Kai Xiang, Marvell, Aria, Dave and Batrisyia, developed an innovative toolkit aimed at empowering individuals to navigate the digital landscape critically for NCAC 2023.</p>
+<p>Introducing our Cyber Wellness Ambassadors' latest endeavor!
+Inspired by their dedication to promoting media literacy and cyber wellness, our Cyber Wellness Ambassadors, Kai Xiang, Marvell, Aria, Dave and Batrisyia, developed an innovative toolkit aimed at empowering individuals to navigate the digital landscape critically for NCAC 2023.</p>

 <p>Through an engaging presentation during the school assembly, students were introduced to the importance of media literacy.
 Following this, they delved into hands-on learning experiences in the computer lab sessions, utilising our comprehensive Google Site toolkit to discern facts from opinions and evaluate the reliability of online news. </p>